teremterem/litellm-server-boilerplate/docs/maintainers/CONVERT_TO_BOILERPLATE.md

 ### Merge the rest of the files the usual way

 The remaining files and folders should be merged the usual way.
 Files and folders like:

 - `common/`
 - `librechat/`
 - `yoda_example/`
 - the rest of the files in the root directory
 - etc.

-So, in order to conclude the conversion, do the following:
+So, in order to conclude the conversion, do the following.

 15. Create a GitHub Pull Request of `boilerplate-MANUAL-merging-branch` into `boilerplate-merging-branch`: